NEU-DSG/dailp-encoding/README.md

 # dailp
-A repository for DAILP's XML data and open-source code
+A repository for DAILP's XML data and related materials